-In comparison to fossil-fuel powered vehicles, ZEVs can lower operating costs and the total cost for ownership.
-However, purchasing new ZEVs can be cost-prohibitive to many low-income residents and small businesses.
-By working with rental-car companies and car dealerships to increase their stock of ZEVs, more drivers can experience the benefits of ZEVs and encourage those who need a personal car to lease or buy used ZEVs at lower costs.
+In comparison to fossil fuel powered vehicles, ZEVs can lower operating costs and the total cost for ownership.
+However, purchasing new ZEVs can be cost prohibitive to many low-income residents and small businesses.
+By working with rental car companies and car dealerships to increase their stock of ZEVs, more drivers can experience the benefits of ZEVs and encourage those who need a personal car to lease or buy used ZEVs at lower costs.

-California's Clean Car Campaign is one example of the effectiveness of robust campaigns that encourage ZEV adoption.
-In 2015, California led the founding of the International ZEV Alliance, a collaboration of countries and subnational governments in hopes to accelerate the global development of ZEVs.
-Fourteen states and countries in the ZEV Alliance are partnering to share best practices for incentives, utility programs and consumer outreach.
+California's Clean Car Campaign is one example of an effective campaign encouraging ZEV adoption.
+In 2015, California led the founding of the International ZEV Alliance, a collaborative effort to accelerate the global development of ZEVs.
+The fourteen states and countries in the ZEV Alliance share best practices for incentives, utility programs and consumer outreach.
 In 2016, a zero emission vehicle standard was adopted to help get 100,000 ZEVs on the road by 2020.
-These successes exemplify the role that an outreach campaign can play in engaging local partners to catalyze change on a national and international scale.
+These successes exemplify the role that outreach campaigns can play in engaging local partners to catalyze change on a national and international scale.